matta-research-group/SwiftPol/docs/getting_started.rst

 Support
 -------

-If you encounter any issues or have any questions, please open an issue on our `GitHub repository <https://github.com/matta-research-group/SwiftPol/issues>`_.
+If you encounter any issues or have any questions regarding the use of SwiftPol, please open an issue on our `GitHub repository <https://github.com/matta-research-group/SwiftPol/issues>`_.

 License
 -------